JesseMcBrennan/displaced/README.md

 ### Up-and-running

-Add information on how to get it up and running.
+In order to get this application you must npm install and npm run.